Doug Lamborn: Tenure

 On April 11, 2013, Lamborn read out in an open session broadcast on C-SPAN an unclassified section from a classified report on North Korean nuclear capabilities.
 The chairman of the Joint Chiefs refused to confirm the classified report.
 The Pentagon later confirmed that the Defense Intelligence Agency had marked that sentence as unclassified mistakenly.

 Lamborn is one of the 80 members of the House who signed a letter to the Speaker urging the threat of a government shutdown to defund Obamacare.
 This group was named the "Suicide Caucus".
 He voted against the measure that finally ended the shutdown on October 16, 2013.

-On September 13, 2014, during a question & answer part of his speech, Lamborn made controversial remarks about Obama's foreign policy.
-Lamborn said, "A lot of us are talking to the generals behind the scenes, saying, 'Hey, if you disagree with the policy that the White House has given you, let's have a resignation.
+On September 13, 2014, during a question and answer session, Lamborn made controversial remarks about Obama's foreign policy.
+He said, "A lot of us are talking to the generals behind the scenes, saying, 'Hey, if you disagree with the policy that the White House has given you, let's have a resignation.
 You know, let's have a public resignation, and state your protest, and go out in a blaze of glory!'"

 Lamborn supported President Donald Trump's 2017 executive order to impose a temporary ban on entry to the U.S. to citizens of seven Muslim-majority countries.
 He said, "By taking steps to temporarily stop refugee admittance from nations that are hotbeds of terrorist activity, the President is taking prudent action to ensure that his national security and law enforcement teams have the strategies and systems in place that they will need to protect and defend America."

 Lamborn was among GOP members of the House who did not support Speaker Paul Ryan's March 2017 effort to repeal and replace the Affordable Care Act.
 Seeking a more thorough repeal of the healthcare law, Lamborn said, "Right now Obamacare stays in place.
 That's bad for the American people and it doesn't leave Republicans an immediate opportunity to carry out their pledge to repeal and replace Obamacare.
 We need to regroup and very soon find a way to do that."
 Town hall meetings in April 2017 underscored the tension of Lamborn's relationship with the initial policies of the Trump Administration and voters in Lamborn's district.

 Lamborn was one of only two members of the Colorado delegation to vote to reject Pennsylvania's Electoral College votes in the 2020 presidential election, even after the violent takeover of Congress by Trump supporters.
 On January 6, 2021, he voted against certifying the 2021 United States Electoral College vote count, citing unproven voter fraud claims.

+In December 2022, Business Insider reported that Lamborn had violated the Stop Trading on Congressional Knowledge (STOCK) Act of 2012, a federal transparency and conflict-of-interest law, by failing to properly disclose trades of stock in NetApp by him and his wife worth between $68,000 and $120,000.